 Is Nest thermostat battery-powered?

-Technically, Nest thermostats do contain a rechargeable lithium-ion battery that connects your thermostat to the WiFi.
+Technically, Nest Learning Thermostat and Nest Thermostat E do contain a rechargeable lithium-ion battery that connects your thermostat to the Wi-Fi.
 However, the battery isn’t very functional and drains within one or two hours.
 As such, the rechargeable battery only provides power during outages, and it can’t be used for normal functioning.

-For regular use, Nest thermostats aren’t battery-powered.
+For regular use, Nest Learning Thermostat and Nest Thermostat E aren’t battery-powered.
 You have to hardwire them to your electrical circuit using your HVAC’s c-wire.
-If your HVAC doesn’t have a c-wire, you’ll need to purchase an add-a-wire kit to install a c-wire.
+If your HVAC doesn’t have a c-wire, you’ll need to purchase an add-a-wire kit to install a c-wire or buy the Nest Stand and you can power it with a USB cable

 Does Hive replace existing thermostat?